terra-campaigns/unsettled/directory/DuskmeadowFringe/Gunther.md

 Delphinium - Breathe water for up to one hour.
 1 use, but can be divided into fractional doses.

 Bond: You crossed a creature of the Wood, and it cursed you with a Stone Heart.
 With each passing month, the stone grows heavier by one slot.
 Until your debt is lifted, you cannot truly die.

+Retired in [Hendenburgh](../Kryptwood/Hendenburgh.md) in June 1025, with an eye on the innkeeper.